qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 Menu Edit -> Find references.

+Menu Edit -> Find implementations.

+Highlights references of the symbol at the text cursor.

+Highlights matching braces and directives of the brace/directive at the text cursor.

 New options:
 - Options -> Code -> Formatting.
 - Options -> Hotkeys -> Capture image.
-- Options -> Font -> Find highlight.
+- Options -> Font -> Text/symbol/brace highlight.

 ### Library
 New members: